teodoran/web-hack/Documents/2_BROKEN_ACCESS_CONTROL.md

 var user = BasicAuthenticationHandler.GetUserFrom(authorizationHeader);
 if (note.Author != user.Username)
 {
-    return Unauthorized();
+    return Forbid();
 }
 ```

-With this update, we should be getting "401 Error: Unauthorized" when we try to access notes that we haven't authored.
+With this update, we should be getting "403 Error: Forbidden" when we try to access notes that we haven't authored.
 You can test it out with Swagger UI.

 The Flag
 --------